 - Have a glass of water as well as tissues handy.

 Some thoughts on eulogies from a writer of eulogies.

 I would describe a eulogy as: A brief series of word pictures that leads the listener on a journey of discovery and reminiscence through a person’s life story and personality.
 The best eulogies are as colourful and varied as the lives and people they describe.

 The best eulogies are those that impress upon all those in attendance why this person was important to those who knew them, and the impact they had upon the lives of those voices speaking through the eulogy.
 The best eulogies make those of us, who did not know the person described, wish that we had, and those of us who did, whish we had known them better.

 A eulogy should probably NOT be a shopping list of jobs worked and places lived.
 Though at times these bits of information can be important to place the many qualities of the person being described in the eulogy into context, they are not what makes a person special to those that loved them.
-Careers and locations create opportunities for us to express ourselves in certain mays, but it is our other qualities that determine how we take advantage of those opportunities and leave an impression upon those we leave behind.
+Careers and locations create opportunities for us to express ourselves in certain ways, but it is our other qualities that determine how we take advantage of those opportunities and make an impression upon those we leave behind.

 ~ C.L.
 Fitzgerald, Funeral Director/Celebrant

 Writing an obituary is a difficult and emotional task.
 First, you will need to gather information from family and friends of the deceased about their childhood, education, career and hobbies and interests.
 As well, speak to the funeral home to receive any important information on the date, time and location of any funeral service, or other funeral related events.
 Using the template will help make the process easier and will ensure you write a properly structured obituary.

 Instructions: Replace all items in ITALICS below with the appropriate information.